-Fill in the "Married filing separate return" oval if you were legally married as of December 31, 2012, and if you and your spouse are not filing a joint return.
-Be sure to enter your spouse's Social Security number in the space provided.
+Fill in the "Married filing separate return" oval if you were legally married as of December 31, 2012, but you elect to file separately.
+Enter your spouse's Social Security number in the space provided.

 Head of Household

 Fill in the "Head of household" oval if you qualify to file this status federally.
 This status is for unmarried people who paid over half the cost of keeping up a home for a qualifying person, such as a child who lived with you or your dependent parent.
 See TIR 04-17 for Massachusetts differences.
 Certain married people who lived apart from their spouse for the last six months of 2012 and who meet all of the other federal requirements may also be able to use this status.
 See IRS Publication 501, Exemptions, Standard Deduction, and Filing Information, for more information.